chelseakomlo/rsa/README.md

 This system is only solvable for n when n1 = n2 (mod gcd(y, z))

-- Garner’s formula

 Another way of solving the CRT:

 x = (((a−b)(q^−1 mod p)) mod p)·q+b

-- Why is the CRT useful?
+2. Why is the CRT useful?

 If you have to do a lot of computations mod n, using this is more efficient.

-- In conclusion:
+3. In conclusion:

 A number x (mod n) can be represented as a pair, x (mod p), x (mod q) when n == pq.